RickLugtigheid/SupernovaMod/docs/items/armor.md

 title: Armor
 parent: Items
 nav_order: 2
-tags: Item, Items, Armor, Sets
+tags: Item, Items, Armor, Sets, Armor sets
+description: A list of all Armor sets in the Supernova mod.
 ---

 # Armor